-In my first book, I share something of my own historical (and continuing) journey into Christ-centeredness in order to encourage others to begin or to continue their own journeys into Christ-centeredness.
-On a personal level, my journey into Christ-centeredness involved continually meeting with Jesus the Christ who is Lord, but those meetings were not what I expected.
+In my first book “The Christ-Centered Life: Deep Calls to Deep”, I share something of my own historical (and continuing) journey into Christ-centeredness in order to encourage others to begin or to continue their own journeys into Christ-centeredness.
+On a personal level, my journey into Christ-centeredness involved continually meeting with Jesus the Christ who is Lord, but those meetings were not really what I expected.

-I knew in theory that Jesus the Christ was Lord, but I also knew that he didn’t seize power, dominance, might, or majesty.
-These were given to him by his Father in heaven because of his obedience to his Father’s will.
-That led me to an amazing discovery.
+I knew in theory that Jesus the Christ was Lord, but I also knew that he didn’t seize power, he didn’t seize dominance, he didn’t seize might, and he didn’t seize majesty.
+These were all given to him by his Father in heaven because of his loving obedience to his Father’s will.
+That led me to an amazing personal discovery.

 For as far back as I could remember, back to the earliest days of my life, I had been pushed around, bullied, and dominated by other people.
-Perhaps, then, you can imagine my astonishment when I looked back over the decades and discovered that, in my own personal experience, the Christ had never pushed me around, bullied me, or dominated me.
-Why not?
+Perhaps, then, you can imagine my astonishment when I looked back over the decades that I had known Christ and discovered that, in my own personal experience, the Christ himself had never pushed me around, he had never bullied me, and he had never dominated me.
+Why had he not?
 I really had to sit down and think about that for quite a while.

 Why did I need to think carefully about that?
-Because the one person who actually had every right to push me around actually never did, and indeed he still doesn’t.
-The one person who really had every right to bully me never did, and he still doesn’t.
-The one person who had every right to dominate me never did, and he still doesn’t.
+Because the one person who actually had every right to push me around actually never did, and indeed he still doesn’t push me around.
+The one person who really had every right to bully me never did, and he still doesn’t bully me.
+The one person who had every right to dominate me never did, and he still doesn’t dominate me.

 Christ’s approach to me had always been, and still is, one of love, and that is precisely why I didn’t recognize him for so long.
 Simply put, I didn’t know what love was.
 More correctly, I didn’t know who love was.
 This Christ who loves me, loves because he is love.